andygrove/how-query-engines-work/rust/examples/apache-spark-rust-bindings/README.md

 # Rust bindings for Apache Spark

-This example demonstrates using the Ballista Rust DataFrame to execute transformations and actions using Apache Spark.
+This example demonstrates using the Ballista Rust DataFrame API to execute queries with Apache Spark.

-See the top-level [Ballista README](../../../README.md) for an overview of the Ballista architecture, but the brief overview of this example is:

-- Rust client uses Ballista DataFrame API to build a logical query plan
-- Query plan is encoded in Ballista protobuf format and sent to a Scala executor process
-- The executor translates the query plan into a Spark query and executes it
-- Results are returned to the client via Apache Arrow Flight protocol

 ## Rust Client

-The Rust client uses the Ballista DataFrame API to define a logical query plan.
+The example code builds a logical query plan using Ballista's [Rust DataFrame](https://github.com/ballista-compute/ballista/blob/master/rust/src/dataframe.rs).
 In this example the query is a simple aggregate query against a CSV file.

 ```rust
 let spark_master = "local[*]";